Academics: S.J.D. Candidates begins here:

 Permission and Required Format for Multiple-Essay Submissions: The dissertation is generally expected to be in the form of a monograph.
 In cases where the dissertation explores law and another discipline, a series of related essays may be acceptable with the approval of the Graduate Committee.
 Where this format is approved, the candidate must also submit for approval an introductory and/or concluding essay that draws on and comprehensively synthesizes the other essays by establishing a general thesis supported by these essays.

-- acknowledges the requirement to include a synthetic essay that draws on the other essays and establishes a general thesis supported by the essays
+- acknowledges the requirement to include a synthetic essay that draws on the other essays and establishes a general thesis supported by these essays

 - sets forth in sufficient detail the substance of the synthetic essay (or the student may submit a draft of the synthetic essay)